GireshD/ios-tech-test/README.md

  - Refactor RechordView so it's cleaner and better structured
  - Add a Text() element above the buttons to show the name of the loaded file.
  - Make the buttons take up the available width, and give them a height of 50pts

+Please fork this repo and make the above changes.
+Feel free to refactor the code as you see fit.

+Have fun!